DelroyGayle/KoolAIChess/TESTING.md

 *Method Used:*
 * I would copy and paste the chess moves from a PGN file into *input.pgn*;
 * Run the program, and watch it play each move, displaying the chessboard accordingly.
-* If the chosen game, ends in Check, I expect the outcome of the program to be the same.
+* If the chosen game ends in Check, I expect the outcome of the program to be the same.
-* If the chosen game, ends in Checkmate, I expect the outcome of the program to be the same.
+* If the chosen game ends in Checkmate, I expect the outcome of the program to be the same.
 * Any pieces taken, the program ought to take the same pieces.
 * All moves, including *Castling and En Passant*; should be followed in identical fashion.